In this article...

 A trust is another type of way to distribute your assets.
 A trust is an instrument created by a party or grantor who puts assets in a trust to be distributed by a trustee to designated beneficiaries.
 There are several types of trusts.
 A living trust can be created and effective while a grantor is still alive.
 A testamentary trust takes effect upon the death of the grantor.
 A trust will not need to go through probate; however, other assets may still need to go into probate even with a trust.
 An estate attorney can help you create a trust properly.

-There have been no significant recent updates since 2022 for Indiana estate planning.
+There have been no significant recent updates in 2023 for Indiana estate planning.
 In 2018 there were Federal estate and gift law changes, and more federal changes may come.
 This means it is a perfect time to talk to an estate attorney and review your family plans for the future.

 Call our office at (630) 324-6666 or schedule a consultation with one of our experienced estate lawyers today.
 You can also fill out our confidential contact form, and we will get back to you shortly.